helmut-hoffer-von-ankershoffen/jetson/README.md

 - Step 5 requires to **wire up** your nano with a USB mouse, keyboard and monitor - after that you can unplug and use the nano with headless access using ssh, VNC, RDP or http
 - In case of a Jetson Nano you might experience intermittent operation - make sure to **provide an adequate power supply** - the best option is to put a [Jumper](https://www.amazon.de/gp/product/B07BTB3MC7/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1) on pins J48 and use a [DC barrel jack power supply](https://www.amazon.de/gp/product/B07NSSD9RJ/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1) (with 5.5mm OD / 2.1mm ID / 9.5mm length, center pin positive) than can supply 5V with 4A - see [NVIDIA DevTalk](https://devtalk.nvidia.com/default/topic/1048640/jetson-nano/power-supply-considerations-for-jetson-nano-developer-kit/) for a schema of the board layout.
 - Depending on how the DHCP server of your cluster is configured you might have to adapt the IP address of `nano-one.local` in **`workflow/requirements/generic/ansible/playbook.yml`** - run **`make requirements-hosts`** after updating the IP address which in turn updates the `/etc/hosts` file of your mac
-- SSH into your nano using **`make nano-one-ssh`** - your ssh public key was uploaded in step 6 above so no password is asked for
+- SSH into your Nano using **`make nano-one-ssh`** - your ssh public key was uploaded in step 6 above so no password is asked for

 ### Part 1 (for Jetson AGX Xaviers): Provision guest VM (Ubuntu), build custom Kernel and rootfs in guest VM, flash Xavier, create `provision` account on Xavier as part of oem-setup and automatically establish secure access